adamgonzls/meme-maker/README.md

 # Meme Maker

-Type some words, press Make Meme and create a meme with a random image.
+Make a Meme with a random image using this app.

 <!-- Check it out: [Color Picker](https://color-scheme-picker.netlify.app/) -->